Dong Zuobin: Career

 Dong became a professor at National Zhongshan University in Guangzhou in 1927.
+Alongside Gu Jiegang, Rong Zhaozu, and Zhong Jingwen, he co-founded the Folklore Society of SYSU, the first such folkloristics society in China.
 He visited Anyang in the summer of 1928 and found that villagers were still digging up oracle bones and shells and selling them, as they had been since around 1895.
 Although many scholars assumed that thirty years of looting had already removed all valuable items, Dong's visit led him to suggest an archaeological dig.
 His university approved the dig and he supervised fieldwork in October 1928.
 This was the first systematic dig of the Anyang site.
 Some 784 items were uncovered.

 There was a total of fifteen expeditions to Anyang before work was interrupted by the Sino-Japanese War.
 These expeditions were directed by Li Ji, and Dong participated in most of them.
 The most spectacular discovery, made in June 1937, was Pit H127.
 This underground chamber housed the archives of two Shang kings.
 Three tons of finds were removed from this pit.

 In March 1932, Dong's breakthrough work, Jiaguwen duandai yanjiu li, was published.
 The work gave ten criteria for dating an inscription within the Shang dynasty.
 It also gave the genealogy of the Shang kings, terms of address used in the inscriptions, names of foreign countries used, grammatical constructions, and ideographic constructions.
 Publication of the inscriptions themselves was delayed due to wartime conditions and the arduous process of preparation.
 Dong finally able to published this important work in Hong Kong in 1941 as Yinxu wenzi, jia pian [Texts from Yinxu, first collection].

 Dong accepted an invitation to lecture on oracle bone inscriptions in the United States in January 1947.
 He lectured at both University of Chicago and at Yale.
 He returned to China in late 1948 and immediately began work on evacuating his department to Taiwan.

 Among Dong's achievements was his division of the evolution of the oracle bone script into five stages.
 He also correlated various Shang calendars with lunar eclipses.
 His research also led to a chronological identification of the twelve kings who ruled Anyang for 273 years beginning 14 January 1384 BC.
 He also worked out the dates of individual reigns and the rounds of ancestral sacrifice.
 Dong died in Taiwan on 23 November 1963.